maishahoq/Remote-Multitasking-CLIShell-with-Scheduling/README.md

 4. multithreading
 5. scheduling and synchronization

-In your project, my teammate and I created a fully functional remote shell including our own time-based scheduler.
+In this project, my teammate and I created a fully functional remote shell including our own time-based scheduler.